Good medical practice: a code of conduct for doctors in Australia

 In professional life, doctors must display a standard of behaviour that warrants the trust and respect of the community.
 This includes observing and practising the principles of ethical conduct.

+Professional boundaries in medicine are the limits that define the relationship between a doctor and their patient.
 Professional boundaries are integral to a good doctor–patient relationship.
 They promote good care for patients and protect both parties.
 Good medical practice involves:

-Doctors have statutory obligations under the National Law to report various proceedings or findings to the Medical Board of Australia.13 They also have professional obligations to report to the Board and their employer if they have had any limitations placed on their practice.
+Doctors have statutory obligations under the National Law to report various proceedings or findings to the Medical Board of Australia.24 They also have professional obligations to report to the Board and their employer if they have had any limitations placed on their practice.
 Good medical practice involves:

 Maintaining clear and accurate medical records is essential for the continuing good care of patients.
 Good medical practice involves: